sensu/sensu-docs/content/sensu-go/5.7/reference/tokens.md

 {{< /highlight >}}

 Check config token errors will be logged by the agent, and sent to Sensu backend message transport as a check failure.

-### Token data type limitations

-As part of the substitution process, Sensu converts all tokens to strings.
-This means that tokens cannot be used for bare integer values or to access individual list items.

-For example, token substitution **cannot** be used for specifying a check interval because the interval attribute requires an _integer_ value.
-Token substitution **can** be used for alerting thresholds because those values are included within the command _string_.

 ## Examples